KASTEL-MobilityLab/MDS-CaseStudy-System/README.md

 * Don't miss the environment variables (PG_USER=PG_PASS=postgres, PG_HOST=postgres (Name of the service in the docker-compose file), REDIS_HOST=redis) for the docker-compose file, they are essential to create the connection between the services on one side and the Postgres DB and Redis on the other side
 * To create a new database, insert POSTGRESQL_DATABASE=NAME_OF_DATABASE in the postgres-Part of the docker-compose file
 * If you want to send requests to the `mds-agency` from outside the docker-compose network, you have to use the IP-Address of that container and the port 4000, all information can also be found in the [documentation](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/agency)
+* If you use [Postman](https://www.postman.com/) to send API Requests (I used it before I wrote the `mds-client`), make sure, you set the body either on form-data or on raw and then select JSON

 ## Future Work